bagas050201/bagas050201/README.md

 ---

-- 🔭 I’m currently working on Fractal.
+- 🔭 I’m currently working on BantuJajan Teams and Fractal Teams.
 - 🌱 I’m currently learning Back-end development.
-- 👯 I’m looking to collaborate on Bantu Jajan Teams.
 - 💬 Ask me about Full-stack or any tech related stuff.
 - 📫 How to reach me: [Instagram](https://www.instagram.com/bagaspradana0201), [Twitter](https://twitter.com/bagaspradana05), [Linkedin](https://www.linkedin.com/in/muhammad-bagas-pradana-a12a241a9)
 - 😄 Pronouns: He/His